 Creating a Seamless Digital Ordering UX

-To resolve this predicament, LEAP Spark is encouraging businesses to use their resources to launch an alternative delivery model that will reclaim digital ordering and fight to regain profit margins.
+To resolve this predicament, (spark) is encouraging businesses to use their resources to launch an alternative delivery model that will reclaim digital ordering and fight to regain profit margins.
 While we aren’t suggesting that brands develop their own apps (though they certainly could), we do recommend taking deliberate steps to update your website UX to make your digital ordering process seamless.
-In this blog, LEAP Spark details the three simple website UX necessities you need to create a successful online ordering website.
+In this blog, (spark) details the three simple website UX necessities you need to create a successful online ordering website.

 - Simplify the onboarding and checkout process

 Customers should be able to sign up for digital ordering quickly and easily.
 Overcomplicated onboarding can cause potential customers to abandon carts, so the ideal onboarding process should only request basic consumer information: email address, delivery address and payment options.
 Consider customizing new account form fields with Google or Apple autocomplete and by using text input instead of drop-down menus.
 You might also offer customers the option of ordering and checking out as guests instead of creating an account.
 To simplify the ordering and checkout process, online menus should be stylized so that products are displayed in an attractive way with high-quality photos, prices should be easily accessible, and menu items should be paired with short, succinct descriptions.
 Connect on a more personal level with consumers by including relevant background information about your brand, and provide additional ordering guidance by offering related menu items, add-ons or upsells.